Regional West Medical Center

-Regional West Medical Center, commonly referred to as Regional West, is a regional hospital located in Scottsbluff, Nebraska.
+Regional West Medical Center, commonly referred to as Regional West, is a regional hospital located in Scottsbluff, Nebraska, United States.
 The hospital was founded in 1924 as West Nebraska Methodist Hospital.
 The hospital changed its name to West Nebraska General Hospital in 1954.
 In 1967, a new hospital opened due to the growing size of western Nebraska.
 In 1985, a three-level addition, called Med Center 2000 opened.
 The hospital changed its name to Regional West Medical Center in 1988 claiming it to "better fit their role as a regional hospital."

 In 1995, Regional West introduced its air ambulance service, AirLink.
 In the 2000s, Regional West founded Regional West Physicians Clinics.
 In the 2010s, Regional West created affiliations with Garden County Health Services and the University of Colorado.
 In 2020, the critical care unit was expanded.
 In 2024, Regional West celebrated its 100th anniversary.

 History

 West Nebraska Methodist Hospital

 Regional West Medical Center was founded in 1924 under the name West Nebraska Methodist Hospital.
 Plans for a hospital were announced in 1922 after the large growth of Western Nebraska.
 The hospital was dedicated on April 13, 1924.
 By 1928, the hospital was fully approved by the American College of Surgeons.